hmrc/assets-frontend/assets/components/page-heading/README.md

 For accessibility reasons, every page must have a main heading coded as a `<h1>`.

-Include a secondary heading, coded as a paragraph (`<p>`), if it helps people know where they are in a service.
+Include a supraheading, coded as a paragraph (`<p>`), if it helps people know where they are in a service.
 This is important for long services and those with more than one section.

-Use this code so the `<h1>` and the secondary heading are:
+Use this code so the `<h1>` and the supraheading are:

 - separate
 - in the correct source order